Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Introduction

 The formal definitions are presented in Section \ref{sec:model}.
-The sequential game that we use to implement CEFAI is presented in Section \ref{sec:pixep}.
-The settings of three, four and five items are analyzed in Sections \ref{sec:3items}, \ref{sec:4items} and \ref{sec:5items} respectively.
-We view CE mainly as a rule for fair allocation.
-In Section \ref{sec:fairness} we prove that, indeed, a CE allocation has many fairness properties that are natural generalizations of envy-freeness for agents with different entitlements. \ifdefined\JOURNALVERSION
+The fairness properties of CE are presented in Section \ref{sec:fairness}.
+The sequential game used to find a CE for almost all incomes is presented in Section \ref{sec:pixep}.
+The settings of three, four and five goods are analyzed in Sections \ref{sec:3items}, \ref{sec:4items} and \ref{sec:5items} respectively.
+Allocation of chores is discussed in Section \ref{sec:chores}.
+Related work is surveyed in Section \ref{sec:related} and future work ideas are presented in Section \ref{sec:future}.
+Some side-results are presented in the appendices.

-While our algorithms may seem quite specialized since they deal with only a small number of items, they are general in that they handle agents with arbitrary monotone preference-orderings on bundles of items.
-This is in contrast to some of the related work, which often assumes that the agents' valuations are additive.
-These and other related works are surveyed in Section \ref{sec:related}. \else Related work is surveyed in Section \ref{sec:related} and future work ideas are presented in Section \ref{sec:future}. \fi